Victorian Railways Dd class: Production

-As part of the competitive tendering process, in early 1912 contracts were signed with each of Beyer, Peacock & Company of Manchester, England, Baldwin Locomotive Works of the USA, Walkers Limited of Maryborough, Queensland and Austral Otis, to compare against the cost of building engines at Newport Workshops.
+As part of the competitive tendering process, in early 1912 contracts were signed with each of Beyer, Peacock & Company of Manchester, England, Baldwin Locomotive Works of the US, Walkers Limited of Maryborough, Queensland and Austral Otis, to compare against the cost of building engines at Newport Workshops.
 Ritchie Brothers of Sydney had also tendered but failed to win any of the orders.
 The contracts were for 20 engines each, with rights to a 20-engine extension and the possibility of up to a total of 100 engines.
 Respectively, Beyer, Peacock & Company delivered engines 531-569, Baldwin delivered 571-609 and Newport 611-649 (plus tank engine 719) in 1912.
 The following year saw Walkers delivered 651-689 while Newport supplied tank engines 721-749.
 Austral Otis encountered difficulties and withdrew from the contract in November 1912, leading to that contract being re-offered.

 From 1914 newly delivered engines were consecutively numbered.
 Between 1914 and 1919 Newport delivered three batches of 20 engines each, numbered 873-912, 943-962 and 1013-1032, at a rate of 20 per year except the final two, delivered in 1918 and 1919 respectively.

 The firm Thompsons & Co successfully won the contract for the 20 engines not being constructed by Austral Otis, and these were delivered from the end of 1914 numbered 893-912.
 A repeat order was placed in 1916 with deliveries of 963-982, and work had started on a further 20 engines when pressures of World War I led to the firm abandoning the remainder of the DD contract extensions.
 The parts already constructed were forwarded to Victorian Railways workshops, initially with five each being built at Bendigo and Ballarat (1033-1037 and 1038-1042 respectively), and the next ten were split between Newport (1043-1046), Bendigo (1047-1049) and Ballarat (1050-1052).
 These three workshops turned out virtually all subsequent locomotives for the Victorian railway system until the post-war era.
 (Some references exist to a further ten Thompsons engines, but no evidence is available to support the claim.)